Louis Aloysius, Prince of Hohenlohe-Waldenburg-Bartenstein: Career

+Service in France

 Hohenlohe entered French service with the rank of lieutenant general, after the fall of Napoleon and the restoration of the House of Bourbon in 1814.
 The following year he held the command of a regiment raised by himself, with which he took part in the Spanish campaign of 1823.
 The same year he was naturalized a French citizen, upon which he was made a Peer of France.
 In 1827 was given the distinction of Marshal of France.

-He died at Lunéville in 1829.
+Personal life

+On 18 November 1786 Prince Hohenlohe married Countess Franziska Wilhelmina Augusta von Manderscheid-Blankenheim (1770–1789), a daughter of Count Johann Wilhelm von Manderscheid-Blankenheim, and Johanna Maximiliane Franziska Ludovika Ottilia von Limburg-Stirum.
+Before her death in August 1789, they were the parents of one son: